godalming123/common-assembly/readme.md

 - The ability for the compiler to automatically run code at compile time if:
   - That code doesn't depend on any state that would change at runtime
   - The compiler can reproduce any side affects that the code creates at runtime
-- The compiler can be certain about both of these charecteristics by adding function definitions that describe:
+- The compiler can be certain about both of these characteristics by adding function definitions that describe:
   - Which syscalls are used by the function (and all the functions it calls)
   - If that function or any function that it calls use the `sysret` instruction
   - What side affects are caused by that function and all of the functions that it calls